fatalaijon/triangle/README.md

 ## Exercise 2: Parameterized Tests

-Use `TestCast.subTest()` to replace redundant test code with a loop over sets of data values.
+Use `TestCase.subTest()` to replace redundant test code with a loop over sets of data values.

 By using `subTest()`, if one test case fails the test will continue to execute the other test cases.
 If you simply use a loop without `subTest()`, the test will stop after the first failure.